AntoineGS/Vi4D/README.md

 ## Roadmap

-- Add version-specific projects for the ones I have access to (2010, XE3, 12)
 - `V` and (maybe, though probably not) `<C-V>`
 - Support for Half Page and Page Up/Down, `gUU`, `guu`, (maybe) `=`
 - Complete the inside/around featuresets (paragraphs, tags, blocks, word)